Our comparison table only shows our top 5 picks. You can find the other recommendations within this article.

 It’s a fantastic option for people who love to travel and it’s extremely portable and can be carried anywhere with ease.
 Its tablet itself costs more than $300 but you’re getting the entire package for less than that.

 Many prefer to buy a brand new laptop and usually say no to refurbished one.
-In case you're fine with that, you can get a high-end and robust performer for just under $300.
-With this, you will be using Core i5 processor which is just impossible for such price.
+In case you’re fine with that, you can get a high-end and robust performer for just under $300.
+With this, you will be using a Core i5 processor which is just impossible for such a price.